 Based in the South Lawndale/Little Village neighborhood of Chicago, a diabetes program that consists of eight-week series of classes led by trained community members.
 The participants, mostly older Latino women, all had a previous diagnosis of diabetes and were recruited from two Catholic Church communities.

-Grant funded support to Namaste charter school to implements the Namaste’s Healthy Lifestyles Program, specifically designed to combat childhood obesity in the school’s low-income, traditionally underserved student population.
+Grant support to a charter school that implements the Namaste’s Healthy Lifestyles Program, specifically designed to combat childhood obesity in the school’s low-income, traditionally underserved student population.
+Funding supports the salary for one physical education teacher, one of the staff positions Namaste has prioritized despite district budget cuts.

 This unique collaboration between Comer Children's Hospital and the White Sox is part of the hospital's ongoing initiative aimed at addressing the obesity epidemic in its neighboring South Side communities and creating models for successful programs nationwide.